Techtonica/curriculum/accessibility/accessibility.md

 30-45 minutes

 ### Motivation
+Accessibility refers to the design of products, devices, services, or environments for people who experience disabilities.-Wikipedia.
 As developers and designers, it's essential that we ensure the products we build can be used by anyone, regardless of different abilities.

 ### Objectives
 **Apprentices will be able to**: